Stockholm Film Festival API for developers

 What time is it?

 All timestamps returned from this API are Unix timestamps.
-In a few places both nicely formatted dates (2012-05-18) and Unix timestamps are returned side by side.
+In a few places both nicely formatted dates (2022-07-01) and Unix timestamps are returned side by side.
 Note that the nicely formatted dates are already in Stockholm local time whereas the timestamps are UTC.
 When timestamps are converted to formatted dates they are converted according to the timezone of the system doing the conversion.

 Since all events are being held in Stockholm (after all it's called The Stockholm Film Festival) it's important that you know which time zone your app is using for conversion from timestamps.
-Make sure when converting from timestamps for events that you are in fact converting to "Europe/Stockholm".
-Otherwise your app might indicate a starting time for the event that is not at all relevant.
+Make sure when converting from timestamps for events that you are in fact converting to "Europe/Stockholm"

 Also note that some timestamps are really just an indication of the relevant date.
 For example the start date of festivals are just accurate to the day, but the date that ticket sales starts are correct to the second as are the start time of events.